reahl/reahl/reahl-doc/doc/tutorial/connectingviews.rst

 The :class:`~reahl.web.ui.Menu` should be on every page.
 This could be accomplished by adding a similar :class:`~reahl.web.ui.Menu` to each :class:`~reahl.web.fw.View`.
-A better solution though, is to create a main_window :class:`~reahl.web.fw.Widget` for the application, and make this main window contain the :class:`~reahl.web.ui.Menu`.
+A better solution though, is to create a page :class:`~reahl.web.fw.Widget` for the application, and make this page contain the :class:`~reahl.web.ui.Menu`.
 In the example, AddressBookPage plays this role.
 A AddressBookPage is literally just a :class:`~reahl.web.ui.TwoColumnPage`, with an :class:`~reahl.web.ui.HMenu` (a horisontal menu) added to its `.header`.
 The :class:`~reahl.web.ui.Menu` uses the textual